Sunday, October 6, 2024

 A Tale of Two Apartheids

-In a recent discussion of Ta-Nehisi Coates's recent book on apartheid Israel Breaking Points commentator Krystal Ball's examples of the persistence of racial horror in the U.S. were pretty under-whelming.
-Trump falsely blaming Haitian immigrants for eating American pets?
-That stands out to her as compelling evidence of the persistence of Jim Crow in the United States?
-Realistically, that has to be FAR down the list of priorities for black people in the U.S., who STILL don't have capital four hundred plus years after being wrested from their homelands and brought to the U.S. as slaves.
+In a discussion of Ta-Nehisi Coates's recent book on apartheid Israel (The Message) Breaking Points commentator Krystal Ball's examples of the persistence of racial horror in the U.S. were pretty under-whelming.
+Does Trump falsely blaming Haitian immigrants for eating American pets really stand out as worthy of mention in the longstanding U.S. tradition of slavery, lynching, and mass black imprisonment?
+Realistically, that has to be far down the list of racial priorities in the U.S., where black people still don't have capital four hundred plus years after being wrested from their homelands and brought to the U.S. as slaves.

-As educator Jonathan Kozol has pointed out repeatedly over many years photographs of students in American public schools today look remarkably similar to photos taken during the Jim Crow era.
-Nowhere do large numbers of white children go to school with their black counter-parts.
-So, while it is illegal to codify apartheid in U.S. law, it has proven equally impossible to eliminate it in practice.
-The custom of the country makes it persist.
+As educator Jonathan Kozol has pointed out for years, photographs of students in American public schools today look remarkably similar to photos taken during the Jim Crow era.
+Nowhere do large numbers of white children go to school with their black counter-parts, and nowhere do blacks have access to the same level of funding as whites enjoy.
+Has the U.S. really changed all that much?
+We may like to think so, but the facts on the ground say we're kidding ourselves.

 No comments: